2 Control flow, structs, modules and types

 With struct definitions, you can create (or define) a new data type in Zig.
 These struct definitions work the same way as they work in C. You give a name to this new struct (or, to this new data type you are creating), then, you list the data members of this new struct.
 You can also register functions inside this struct, and they become the methods of this particular struct (or data type), so that, every object that you create with this new type, will always have these methods available and associated with them.

-In C++, when we create a new class, we normally have a constructor method (or, a constructor function) to construct or to instantiate every object of this particular class, and you also have a destructor method (or a destructor function) that is the function responsible for destroying every object of this class.
+In C++, when we create a new class, we normally have a constructor method (or, a constructor function) which is used to construct (or, to instantiate) every object of this particular class, and we also have a destructor method (or a destructor function), which is the function responsible for destroying every object of this class.

-Next, also notice in this example, that we registrated an init() function as a method of this User struct.
-This init() method is the constructor method that you use to instantiate every new User object.
-That is why this init() function return an User object as result.
+Next, we have registered an init() function as a method of this User struct.
+This init() method is the constructor method that we will use to instantiate every new User object.
+That is why this init() function returns a new User object as result.

 const std = @import("std");